ooni/spec/backends/bk-005-ooni-run.md

 ### Response status code

-Upon receiving this request, the collector:
+Upon receiving this request, the OONI Run backend:

 1. SHOULD check whether `${ooni_run_id}` is a valid, OONI Run ID and reject the request with a `4xx` status otherwise.